- Eliminating Pests

 Steam cleaners between 1,000 and 1,500 watts can kill bed bugs.
 With the most optimal being the later.
 All organisms have a thermal death point or TDP.
 This value describes the temperature at which death occurs after ten minutes of exposure.
 You do not want to use a steam cleaner on the same surface for ten minutes.
 Heat is optimum for killing bed bugs, but the temperature of the steam must be high enough to kill them instantly.

 Bed bugs have a TDP of 118-122° F. This leads to the spread of misinformation.
 A temperature of 122° F is often recommended, yet an instant kill requires a higher temperature.
-Bed bug eggs, take an even higher temperature to destroy.
+Bed bug eggs, take an even higher temperature than their adult counterparts to destroy.

 Steam that is 140° F or higher kills bedbugs and eggs instantly.
 Steam is my favorite way to kill bed bugs.
 When combining steam with caulking and spraying, bugs don't stand a chance.